ntclark/PostScript/EnVisioNateSW_Renderer/Readme.md

 >All of my repositories need the [Common](https://github.com/ntclark/Common) repository.
 There you will find clear build instructions for all of them.
+>
+>This Open Source software is licensed with the MIT license as found in the LICENSE.txt file

 This component of the system affects the visual representation of everything in the system that is visual.